Introduction

 Key Consideration:

-inFlow's simplicity means limited sophistication—basic manufacturing support, limited multi-location capabilities, minimal automation, and simple financial integration.
-The platform lacks advanced features like demand forecasting, automated replenishment, sophisticated lot tracking, or complex warehouse management.
-Businesses with multi-channel operations, significant growth ambitions, or operational complexity will quickly outgrow inFlow's capabilities.
-The platform serves small businesses effectively as starter inventory system but commonly requires replacement as businesses scale, creating eventual migration burden. inFlow works best for straightforward inventory tracking without growth expectations demanding platform scalability.
+inFlow's simplicity comes with trade-offs: basic manufacturing support, limited multi-location capabilities, minimal automation, and simple financial integration.
+The platform lacks features like demand forecasting, automated replenishment, sophisticated lot tracking, or complex warehouse management.
+Businesses with multi-channel operations, growth ambitions, or operational complexity will likely outgrow inFlow's capabilities.
+The platform works well as a starter inventory system, though it commonly requires replacement as businesses scale, creating an eventual migration burden.

 #6: Zoho Inventory